-This observation reveals that the reviewer approached Reed's book from the perspective of Tourism Studies, an inter-disciplinary field though located primarily in the Social Sciences, with a research interest in popular cultural perspectives on 'royal tourism'.
-This departs from the Historian's conceptualisation and approach and situates royal tours not as 'tourism' per se but as phenomena that relate to wider considerations of the subsequent designation of destinations which royal persons graced with their visits, either officially or more formally and the subsequent associations and packaging by a nascent tourist industry which endures today.
-Historians such as John Walton's excellent work on the popular cultural history of tourism and some of the contributors to the edited collection, Royal Tourism: Excursions around Monarchy have addressed this in various contexts, including also foreign royalty.
+This observation reveals that the reviewer approached Reed's book from the perspective of tourism studies, an inter-disciplinary field though located primarily in the Social Sciences, with a research interest in popular cultural perspectives on 'royal tourism'.
+This departs from the historian's conceptualisation and approach and situates royal tours not as 'tourism' per se but as phenomena that relate to wider considerations of the subsequent designation of destinations which royal persons graced with their visits, either officially or more formally and the subsequent associations and packaging by a nascent tourist industry which endures today.
+Historians such as John Walton's excellent work on the popular cultural history of tourism, and some of the contributors to the 2008 collection edited by Philip E. Long and Nicola J. Palmer, Royal Tourism: Excursions around Monarchy (Clevedon, Buffalo, Toronto: Channel View AQ1 Publications), have addressed this in various contexts, including also foreign royalty.
 However, the latter work may be acknowledged as lacking the detailed and thorough attention of a single authored text by an expert historian such as Reed.